RU09342-F18/lab-0-introduction-to-c-and-git-croninw9/Assignment/README.md

 Performs a desired math operation using two integers (num1 and num2)

 # Variables Used
-* Integers - Num1 and Num2 represent the integers the user wishes to perform an operation on
+* Integer - Num1 and Num2 represent the integers the user wishes to perform an operation on
 * Character - Operator represents the desired operation to be performed on the inputted integers

 # Operations available: